gaelazzo/myKode_Backend/src/jsDataAccess.md

 <a name="module_DataAccess..DataAccess+callSPWithNamedParams"></a>

 #### dataAccess.callSPWithNamedParams(spName, paramList, [raw]) ⇒ <code>Promise.&lt;Array&gt;</code>
-call SP with a list of parameters each of which is an object of type sqlParameter having: value : the value to be passed to the parameter, if it is not an output parameter {bool} [out=false]: true if it is an output parameter {string} [sqltype] : a type name compatible with the underlying db, necessary if is an output parameter {string} [name] necessary if it is an output parameter If any output parameter is given, the corresponding outValue will be filled after the SP has runned After returning all tables given by the stored procedure, this method eventually returns an object with a property for each output parameter
+call SP with a list of parameters each of which is an object of type sqlParameter having:<br>
+ value : the value to be passed to the parameter, if it is not an output parameter <br>
+ {bool} [out=false]: true if it is an output parameter <br>
+ {string} [sqltype] : a type name compatible with the underlying db, necessary if is an output parameter <br>
+ {string} [name] necessary if it is an output parameter<br>
+ If any output parameter is given, the corresponding outValue will be filled after the SP has run<br>
+ After returning all tables given by the stored procedure, this method eventually returns an object with a property for each output parameter